vinland-avalon/Readings/linguistic/CS 598 Linguistic.md

 1. With larger or even multiple screens available (for PCs and phones, as nearly everyone has both a laptop and a phone), is it possible to use multiple displays to replace in-place stretchtext?

 2. According to the demo, it seems that a very large screen is necessary; otherwise, everything becomes inconvenient.
 However, a bigger screen presents new challenges.
 First, popular multi-touch devices like iPads are not large enough.
 Second, a bigger screen is no longer portable, which could significantly reduce people's interest in reading.
 Imao, I even prefer pure reading, which may at most supports highlighting and annotations.

+# Interactive Paper
+## Source
+Pierre Dragicevic, Yvonne Jansen, Abhraneel Sarma, Matthew Kay, and Fanny Chevalier.
+2019.
+Increasing the Transparency of Research Papers with Explorable Multiverse AnalysesLinks to an external site..
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ‘19).
+Hohman, Fred & Conlen, Matthew & Heer, Jeffrey & Chau, Polo.
+2020.
+Communicating with Interactive ArticlesLinks to an external site..
+Distill.
+## Reflection
+The first paper proposed the "explorable multiverse analysis report (EMAR)" to provide a better way to present research evaluation results and finally increase transparency through "multiverse analysis."
+It is actually to allow readers to explore large-scale or specific evaluation results interactively without disrupting their reading experience.
+The second paper is presented as an interactive document, discussing ideas such as "Connecting People and Data," "Making Systems Playful," "Prompting Self-Reflection," "Personalizing Reading," and "Reducing Cognitive Load."
+Both papers provide detailed examples, which is good to learn from.

+Questions worth discussing:

+1. I really appreciate the first work, but I also expect some tools to enhance it.
+For example, if I find a set of parameters that lead to an interesting result but have not written them down, will it be easy to retrieve it later?

+2. Compared to traditional papers, interactive text does not adhere to strict standards.
+Could this cause inconvenience in some scenarios, such as reviewing and printing?
+How can we ensure coherence between the interactive text version and the printed version?